-Annual budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP) for the general, I&S for CO bonds, hotel/motel tax, main street revenue, municipal court security and technology, tax increment fund, drainage, transportation user fee, and enterprise funds.
-Capital project funds have no binding annual budget.
-Project-length financial plans are adopted for all capital projects; accordingly, no comparison of budget to actual is presented in the financial statements.
+Annual budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP) for the general, I&S for CO bonds, hotel/motel tax, main street revenue, municipal court security and technology, tax increment fund, drainage, transportation user fee, cemetery permanent, capital projects, and enterprise funds.
 The original budget is adopted by the City Council prior to the beginning of the year.
 The legal level of control as defined by the City Charter is the fund level.
 No funds can be transferred or added which affect the total fund expenditures without City Council approval.
 Appropriations lapse at the end of the year.
 Several supplemental budget appropriations were made during the year.